r00t0v3rr1d3/merlin/UserGuide.md

 * `killdate`
 * `maxretry`
 * `padding`
+* `inactivethreshold`: When this many checkins are missed, multiplies sleep times by `inactivemultiplier`
+* `inactivemultiplier`: The scaling factor for sleep backoff functionality

 ## Agent Command Line Options (For something quick if you don't want to use gandalf_generate.py)
 * `-v`           := Enable verbose output